felimarod/seminario-backend/backend/README.md

   - connect to the database with the credentials: user = seminario, password = seminario

   - run the scripts called tables.sql and addInfo.sql

+7. To run the test
+  - Execute the project
+  - Run `pytest -v`